 Background Detail:

-- In the setting of the COVID-19 pandemic, blood supplies are dwindling secondary to a substantial decrease in blood donors and the perishable nature of the products.
+- Despite positive gains against the COVID-19 pandemic, blood inventory levels remain below normal secondary to a substantial decrease in blood donors and the perishable nature of the products.
 Calls from the blood centers for additional donors will not sufficiently alleviate this problem; hence, other solutions are necessary.

-- To address the progressing decline in blood product availability, it is essential to endorse the broad application of PBM, defined as “the timely application of evidence-based medical and surgical concepts designed to maintain hemoglobin concentration, optimize hemostasis and minimize blood loss in an effort to improve patient outcome.
-(SABM.org)”.
+- To address the variability in blood product availability, it is essential to endorse the broad application of PBM, defined as “The timely application of evidence-based medical and surgical concepts designed to maintain hemoglobin concentration, optimize hemostasis and minimize blood loss in an effort to improve patient outcome."
+(Society for the Advancement of Patient Blood Management)

 - By following PBM principles, demand pressures on the perishable blood supply will be substantially reduced, conserving these precious resources for those patients most likely to benefit from their use.